 Go to Admission.
 Students should apply as a degree-seeking student.
-They need a score of 388 (35 raw score) on the Miller Analogies Test (MAT) or 850 on the Graduate Record Exam (GRE), official copies of transcripts from all colleges/universities attended (even for just one course), 3 letters of recommendation, and a completed application form with $45.
+They need a score of 388 (35 raw score) on the Miller Analogies Test (MAT) or 850 on the Graduate Record Exam (GRE), official copies of transcripts from all colleges/universities attended (even for just one course), 3 letters of recommendation, and a completed application form with $45 ($65 for international students).
 If students wish to start taking classes before completing this admission process, they can apply for non-degree status.
 This application is available at the Graduate School website.

 What program do I apply to?

 - Education-English as a Second Language Traditional (MAEd): for teachers who are certified to teach any subject in Alabama (includes ESL certification from the ALSDE)